Understanding Recurrent Ovarian Cancer

 Instead of waiting, you can take action after recurrent ovarian cancer has responded to chemotherapy.5

 References: 1.
-NCI Dictionary of Cancer Terms: Remission.
+National Ovarian Cancer Coalition website.
+What is ovarian cancer? http://ovarian.org/about-ovarian-cancer/what-is-ovarian-cancer.
+Accessed August 30, 2020.
+2. Ovarian Cancer Research Alliance website.
+About ovarian cancer. https://ocrahope.org/patients/about-ovarian-cancer/.
+Accessed August 30, 2020.
+3. National Health Service website.
+What do cancer stages and grades mean? https://www.nhs.uk/common-health-questions/operations-tests-and-procedures/what-do-cancer-stages-and-grades-mean/.
+Accessed August 28, 2020.
+4. NCI Dictionary of Cancer Terms: Remission.
 National Cancer Institute website. https://www.cancer.gov/publications/dictionaries/cancer-terms/def/remission.
 Accessed May 3, 2018.
-2. Recurrence.
+5. Recurrence.
 Ovarian Cancer Research Fund Alliance website. https://ocrfa.org/patients/about-ovarian-cancer/recurrence/.
 Accessed May 3, 2018.
-3. Lorusso D, Mancini M, Di Rocco R, Fontanelli R, Raspagliesi F. The role of secondary surgery in recurrent ovarian cancer.
+6. Lorusso D, Mancini M, Di Rocco R, Fontanelli R, Raspagliesi F. The role of secondary surgery in recurrent ovarian cancer.
 Int J Surg Oncol.
 2012;2012:613980. doi: 10.1155/2012/613980.
-4. Hanker LC, Loibl S, Burchardi N, et al. AGO and GINECO Study Group.
+7. Hanker LC, Loibl S, Burchardi N, et al. AGO and GINECO Study Group.
 The impact of second to sixth line therapy on survival of relapsed ovarian cancer after primary taxane/platinum-based therapy.
 Ann Oncol.
 2012;23(10):2605-2612.
-5. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Ovarian Cancer Including Fallopian Tube Cancer and Primary Peritoneal Cancer, v2.2018. © National Comprehensive Cancer Network, Inc. 2018.
+8. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Ovarian Cancer Including Fallopian Tube Cancer and Primary Peritoneal Cancer, v2.2018. © National Comprehensive Cancer Network, Inc. 2018.
 All rights reserved.
 Accessed May 4, 2018.
 To view the most recent and complete version of the guideline, go online to NCCN.org.